Yale University is a world-class academic institution located in New Haven, Connecticut.

 We found several repeating themes.

-There is no way around this one – the school literally states that academic strength is its first consideration in its application process page.
+There is no way around this one – the school literally states that academic strength is its first consideration.

 This quality is actually distinct from achieving competitive GPAs and standardized test scores because, while these are prerequisites to Yale, they are not what will ultimately get you in.